 No matter how unsure your protagonist is about their life, themselves, or their upcoming challenges, they still need to be a hero.
 For sure, this doesn’t have to happen immediately, or there’s no growth trajectory.
 But when you’re writing a proactive protagonist, you should at least the hint of some confidence/ability at the beginning.

 Everyone is good at something.
 And even if a character is not good at anything (or just believes they aren’t), they have a secret weapon that you shouldn’t hesitate to deploy: their desire or need.
+This secret weapon can make all the difference between an active vs. reactive protagonist.

 Use Desires or Needs to Motivate Your Protagonist